meilisearch/documentation/references/stop_words.md

 An array of strings containing the [stop-words](/guides/advanced_guides/stop_words.md).

-If a list of stop-words already exist it will be overwritten (*replaced*).
+If a list of stop-words already exists it will be overwritten (*replaced*).

 ### Example